ImDuck42/Live2D-Viewer/README.md

 &nbsp;&nbsp;&nbsp;
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ImDuck42/Live2D-Viewer)

-A decently performant, browser-based Live2D viewer designed for interaction with one or more Live2D models.
+A browser-based Live2D viewer designed for interaction with one or more Live2D models.
 Built with vanilla JavaScript and the PIXI.js rendering engine.
 This project offers a feature-rich experience without the overhead of heavy frameworks.

 It includes a dynamic UI, multi-model support, a GitHub repository explorer for discovering new models, and a "What's New" changelog modal, all wrapped in a clean, responsive design.